 Following the key principles of weathertight design will set the design process on the right path.

-All new building work must comply with the New Zealand Building Code.
+All new building work must comply with the New Zealand Building Code to the extent required by the Building Act.
 Of all the Code clauses that deal with weathertightness, clause E2 External moisture is the most significant.
 A design can meet the requirements of E2 if it follows an Acceptable Solution such as E2/AS1.

 Location and design both influence the riskiness of a building when it comes to weathertightness.
 There are a number of tools available that can help assess risk and help ensure Building Code compliance.